Matungulu Constituency: 2013 election

 The constituency was first represented in Parliament in March 2013 By Hon Stephen Mutinda Mule.
 A petition was filed in Machakos law courts where his election was nullified.
-Matungulu Constituents then went to by-elections on Oct 17th, 2013 and Mule of Wiper Democratic Movement- Kenya was re-elected where he garnered 11,867 votes marking a 43.83 percent of the total vote cast.
+Matungulu Constituents then went to by-elections on October 17, 2013 and Mule of Wiper Democratic Movement- Kenya was re-elected where he garnered 11,867 votes marking a 43.83 percent of the total vote cast.

-Thomas Musau of the New Democrats Party followed in second with 8,951 votes which represented a 33.7 percent.
+Thomas Musau of the New Democrats Party was second with 8,951 votes (33.7%).

-Former Kangundo MP Moffat Maitha of National Rainbow Coalition was third with 5,965 votes representing 22.46 percent of the total votes cast.
+Former Kangundo MP Moffat Maitha of National Rainbow Coalition was third with 5,965 votes (22.46%).

-2022 Elections
+2022 elections

 The incumbent Hon.
 Stephen Mutinda Mule is facing a stiff competition from Peter Kilonzo Mutiso (WasyaWaMatungulu) from Nguluni, Matungulu West Ward.
 KILONZO is believed to be accepted across all ages.